 Exceptionally, in response to urgent marketplace needs, a focus group may be established between study group meetings for the purpose of studying technical issues (i.e. those that have no regulatory or policy implications).

-The proposal, including terms of reference, to set up a focus group on a specific technical topic (within the mandate of the parent group) may be sent by any member to the chairman of an appropriate study group selected by the initiators according to the foreseen work content.
-The chairman coordinates the first review of the proposal with the vice-chairmen and the chairmen of working parties of the study group.
+The proposal, including terms of reference, to set up a focus group on a specific technical topic (within the mandate of the parent group) may be sent by any member to the chair of an appropriate study group selected by the initiators according to the foreseen work content.
+The chair coordinates the first review of the proposal with the vice-chairs and the chairs of working parties of the study group.
 If the proposal to establish the focus group is agreed, the proposal, with completed terms of reference, will be posted on the ITU website and distributed to the study group e-mail distribution list, allowing four weeks for comments.

-In the absence of unresolved comments, the study group chairman may decide the immediate establishment of the focus group.
-As far as possible, the chairman should seek to resolve comments by correspondence; however, if this is not possible, the decision to approve the establishment of the focus group is to be deferred to the next meeting of the study group.
+In the absence of unresolved comments, the study group chair may decide the immediate establishment of the focus group.
+As far as possible, the chair should seek to resolve comments by correspondence; however, if this is not possible, the decision to approve the establishment of the focus group is to be deferred to the next meeting of the study group.

-If views are expressed that the proposed focus group overlaps with the mandate of another study group, the chairman of the study group to which the proposal is addressed will send the proposal to the chairman of TSAG.
-The chairman of TSAG will then proceed as described in clauses 2.1.2.1 or 2.1.2.2.
+If views are expressed that the proposed focus group overlaps with the mandate of another study group, the chair of the study group to which the proposal is addressed will send the proposal to the chair of TSAG.
+The chair of TSAG will then proceed as described in clauses 2.1.2.1 or 2.1.2.2.

 2.1.2 Establishment by TSAG